IAS 41, IFRS 13 certain disclosures, crops, poultry, milk and breeding cattle

 Poultry are valued in the following way: hatching chicken are valued based on the future value of the produced eggs less costs to maintain the chicken until end of its production period, slaughter costs as well as costs to sell at the reporting date (level 3).
 Meat broilers are valued based on average age of the chicken and its respective market value between the value range of day one and value at the moment of slaughtering the chicken (level 3).

-The management of the Group decided to assess fair value of milking cows based on the discounted cash flow method because there is no active reliable market for such livestock and because this method is the most accurate estimation of the fair value of milking cows.
+The Group’s management estimates the fair value of dairy cows using the discounted cash flow method because there is no active and reliable market for this type of cattle and this valuation method is the most accurate estimate of the fair value of dairy cows.

 The following table demonstrates the sensitivity of the fair value of milking cows to a reasonably possible change in key assumptions and its effect on profit or loss.
 There is no effect to other comprehensive income.

-As at 30 June 2023 and 2022, the key assumptions used to determine fair value of crops are the estimated yield ranges depending on the type of crops (2.9– 10.0 tones/ha for grain cultures and 60 – 65 tones/ha for beet cultures for the year ending 30 June 2023 and 3.0– 8.0 tones/ha for grain cultures for the year ending 30 June 2022) and the expected sales price, which was based on the estimated future grain and oilseeds sales price of the deliveries taking place September – December of the respective year.
+As at 30 June 2024 and 2023, the key assumptions used to determine fair value of crops are the estimated yield ranges depending on the type of crops (2.48– 10.0 tons/ha for grain cultures and 60 – 70 tons/ha for beet cultures for the year ending 30 June 2024 and 2.9– 10.0 tons/ha for grain cultures and 60 – 65 tones/ha for beet cultures for the year ending 30 June 2023) and the expected sales price, which was based on the estimated future grain, oilseeds and beet cultures sales price of the deliveries taking place September – December of the respective year.

 The following table demonstrates the sensitivity of the fair value of crops to a reasonably possible change in key assumptions and its effect on profit or loss.
 There is no effect to other comprehensive income.

-As at 30 June 2023 and 2022, the main assumptions used to determine fair value of hatching chicken are the price of the incubation eggs (EUR 0.15-0.24 for the unit; EUR 0.15-0.28 for the unit in previous financial year) which was estimated based on publicly available yearly average market price and the average number of hatching eggs produced per hatching chicken in the lifetime178.5 units for financial year (178.5 units – previous financial year).
+As at 30 June 2024 and 2023, the main assumptions used to determine fair value of hatching chicken are the price of the incubation eggs (EUR 0.24 – 0.32 for the unit; EUR 0.15-0.24 for the unit in previous financial year) which was estimated based on publicly available yearly average market price and the average number of hatching eggs produced per hatching chicken in the lifetime 179 units for financial year (178.8 units – previous financial year).

 The following table demonstrates the sensitivity of the fair value of hatching chickens to a reasonably possible change in key assumptions and its effect on profit or loss.
 There is no effect to other comprehensive income.